-For example: Your full time rate is $800.00; however your term starts on August 19th and continues through December 14th.
+For example: Say your full time MHA rate is $800.00; however your term starts on August 19th and continues through December 14th.
 Payment for the month of August would include the 19th to the end of the month.
 (All months are based on 30 days, so the rate won't fluctuate for months with more or less than 30 days would not affect the rate).
 Thus your payment for the month of August would be approximately $320.00.
 Payments for September, October, and November would be $800.00 each month and payment for December would be approximately $373 for the period of Dec.
 1-14.
 You won't be paid for the part of the month when you're not taking classes.

 Here are other reasons your check might be short:

 - An overpayment was deducted from your payment.

 - You reduced your training time after your original enrollment